olistic/warriorjs/README.md

 ## Epic mode

-Once you reach the top of the tower, you will enter epic mode.
+Once you reach the top of the tower, you will enter Epic mode.
 When running `warriorjs` again, it will run your current Player.js through all levels in the tower without stopping.

 Your warrior will most likely not succeed the first time around, so use the -l option on levels you are having difficulty or want to fine-tune the scoring.